google/dart-neats/typed_sql/doc/03_writing_queries.md

 ```

 ## Filtering with `.where`
-Similarly, to SQL we can use a `WHERE` clause to filter rows from a table
+We can use the query builder `.where` to filter rows from a table
 (or subquery).
+It corresponds to SQL `WHERE`.

 If we want get all books with more than 3 in stock, we can write
 the query as follows:

 ```dart bookstore_test.dart#books.where-stock-gt-3